Killing of Meredith Hunter: Aftermath and investigation

-Cox appeared as a witnesses for the prosecution, but Walker dismantled much of his evidence, highlighting discrepancies between his testimony and the interview he gave to Rolling Stone.
+Cox appeared as a witness for the prosecution, but Walker dismantled much of his evidence, highlighting discrepancies between his testimony and the interview he gave to Rolling Stone.
 The Maysles' film was shown in evidence by the prosecution, but Walker was able to highlight the fact Hunter was holding a gun, which appeared silhouetted against the light-colored crocheted dress Bredehoft was wearing.
 Several of the witnesses stated that they saw Hunter draw the gun before Passaro attacked him.
 Passaro admitted that he stabbed Hunter, but stated he acted in self-defense.
 The jury deliberated for twelve hours before declaring him not guilty; he shouted "Yeeeoooowww" as the verdict was given.
 Passaro was taken back to prison to finish the sentence he was serving at the time of his arrest.

 Legacy

-While public opinion blamed the Hells Angels for Hunter's death, the bikers blamed the Rolling Stones for making them the target of attacks in the media; they were also upset when the group turned down a demand for money to pay for Passaro's defense fund.
-Angered, a biker with a pistol from the New York chapter waited outside a Manhattan hotel where Jagger was thought to be staying, but he was not staying there.
-A second attempt was planned to blow Jagger up in his Long Island home.
-The night they made the attempt, a bad storm capsized the boat they were in and they called it off.
+While public opinion blamed the Hells Angels for Hunter's death, the bikers blamed the Rolling Stones for making them the target of attacks in the media; they were also upset when the group turned down a demand for money to pay for Passaro's defense.
+Angered, a biker with a pistol from the New York chapter waited outside a Manhattan hotel where Jagger was thought to be staying, but he was not there.
+A second attempted attack was planned to blow Jagger up in his Long Island home.
+The night of the attempt, a bad storm capsized the boat the bombers were in, and they abandoned the plot.
 (Note: The information only came to light in the mid-1980s when an informant from the Hells Angels testified on the attempts.)

 Passaro returned to his life with the Hells Angels.
 He spent more time in prison over the years until, in 1985, he was found drowned in Anderson Lake in Santa Clara County, California.
 He was carrying $10,000 in cash, and his car, a black Mercedes, was parked at the lakeside with the keys still inside.
-Selvin wrote that it is possible he had been murdered.
+Selvin wrote that it is possible that he had been murdered.

 In 2003, the Alameda County Sheriff's Office undertook a two-year investigation into the possibility of a second Hells Angel having taken part in the stabbing.
 Finding insufficient support for this hypothesis, and reaffirming that Passaro acted alone, the office closed the case on May 25, 2005.

-The Maysles's film, Gimme Shelter, was released in 1970.
+The Maysles's film Gimme Shelter was released in 1970.
 Austerlitz states that, despite the involvement of the Rolling Stones in the production of the film, it "became the accepted account of the day, the official record of history".
-The Grateful Dead were upset by some of the criticism aimed their way in the articles in Rolling Stone; (Note: Much of the criticism appears in the article "Let It Bleed".) their response was to write "New Speedway Boogie", which appeared as the B-side of "Uncle John's Band".
+The Grateful Dead were upset by some of the criticism aimed at them in the articles in Rolling Stone; (Note: Much of the criticism appears in the article "Let It Bleed".) their response was to write "New Speedway Boogie", which appeared as the B-side of "Uncle John's Band".
 The events at Altamont and Hunter's death are referred to in verse five of Don McLean's 1971 song "American Pie":

 So come on: Jack be nimble, Jack be quick!